mbruel/ngPost/README.md

 it is designed to be as fast as possible and offer all the main features to post data easily and safely.</br>
 since v1.1, a minimalist GUI has been added on request

+Releases are available for: Linux 64bit, Windows (both 32bit and 64bit), MacOS.
+It will soon be available for Android...

 Here are the main features and advantages of ngPost:

 -   it can use **several servers** (using config file or the HMI) with each **several connections** (supporting ssl)